NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Reclaimer Investigator.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Occultism skill and the Crimson Reclaimers Lore skill.
-You gain the [[Feats/Oddity Identification|Oddity Identification]] skill feat.
+You gain the [[Oddity Identification|Oddity Identification]] skill feat.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*